hyperledger/aries-rfcs/features/0043-l10n/README.md

 We could choose not to support this feature.

 We could also use [JSON-LD's `@language` feature](https://w3c.github.io/json-ld-syntax/#string-internationalization).
-However, this feature has a number of limitations, as [documented in the JSON-LD compatibility RFC](../00xx-json-ld-compatibility/README.md#internationalization-and-localization).
+However, this feature has a number of limitations, as [documented in the RFC about JSON-LD compatibility](../../concepts/0047-json-ld-compatibility/README.md#internationalization-and-localization).

 # Prior art
 [prior-art]: #prior-art